rflax/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide_CENTOS.rst

 * Start by the keystone packages::

-   apt-get install -y keystone
+   yum install -y openstack-keystone

 * Verify your keystone is running::

+   service openstack-keystone start
-   service keystone status
+   service openstack-keystone status

 * Create a new MySQL database for keystone::

    mysql -u root -p
    CREATE DATABASE keystone;
    GRANT ALL ON keystone.* TO 'keystoneUser'@'%' IDENTIFIED BY 'keystonePass';
+   GRANT ALL on keystone.* TO 'keystoneUser'@'<hostname>' IDENTIFIED BY 'keystonePass';
    quit;

 * Adapt the connection attribute in the /etc/keystone/keystone.conf to the new database::